 - Loss of heat release

-How Do I Prevent Damage to My Tank During the Summer?
+How Do I Prevent Damage to My Heating Oil Tank During the Summer?

-The less fuel you have in your tank during the summer, the more room you’re leaving for condensation on the inside of your tank.
+So, how can you prevent damage to your oil tank from low oil levels and increased condensation?
 Filling your heating oil tank right before summer starts leaves very little room for condensation to form inside your tank and can help prevent the inside of your tank from rusting.